 I’ve been writing for

-sixteen twenty years now.
+sixteen twenty twenty-five years now.
 I’ve written essays, poems, how-to articles and books.
 I’ve attempted screenplays and am still writing my novel.
 Good writing works us, comes from our deepest desires and passions and helps us live authentically.

 The writing I’ve been doing for Original Impulse has become the equivalent of putting on a suit.
 And even though that suit I bought eleven years ago was red and quite sexy, it wasn’t my suit.
 And those how-to articles may have helped people, I know I can offer more by writing from my soul.